mwarning/openwrt-examples/README.md

 This is the most common package configuration.
 The source code is downloaded as a compressed file from somewhere on the Internet.

-First part of a package Makefile:
+First part of an example package Makefile:
 ```
 include $(TOPDIR)/rules.mk